Michael Late Benedum

 Michael Late Benedum (July 16, 1869 - July 30, 1959) was a wealthy businessman from Pittsburgh, Pennsylvania, who made his fortune in the oil and natural gas industry in the early 20th century.
 Benedum accumulated immense wealth and became one of the richest men in America.
 His story is still celebrated in West Virginia and Pennsylvania, where he is considered a true American success story.

 Early life and family

 Benedum was born in Bridgeport, West Virginia.
 His mother, Caroline Southworth Benedum, named him after the family doctor Michael Late.
 Michael attended school until age 16, when he quit to take his first job at the Davison Flour Mill where he worked 12 hours a day and was paid $16 a month.

-His wife Sarah "Sadie" Nancy Lantz Benedum, often overshadowed by her husband Michael's fame, was a crucial figure in his life.
-A bright and independent woman, she wasn't just a wife but a partner in his success.
-Sadie offered invaluable advice and support as Michael built his oil empire, and they were a team both in business and philanthropy.
-Together, they established the Benedum Foundation, leaving a lasting legacy of giving back to their communities.
-Though the tragic loss of their son, Claude, deeply affected them, Sadie remained a pillar of strength for Michael and continued her impactful work.
-Her intelligence, unwavering support, and spirit of generosity continue to inspire many even today.

-Claude Worthington Benedum, was born in 1898 in Cameron, West Virginia, but died at the age of 20 during the 1918 Spanish flu pandemic while working with the United States Army on chemical warfare.
+His only son, Claude Worthington Benedum, was born in 1898 in Cameron, West Virginia, but died at the age of 20 during the 1918 Spanish flu pandemic while working with the United States Army on chemical warfare.